moldbun/stranginator_name_generator/README.md

 *****************

-Welcome to the Stranginator Name Generator.
 This program has the simple objective of taking in a name, and making it strange.

 As the program is currently in alpha, bugs are highly likely.
 While there are currently thousands of possible combinations for unique names, the generator